- Share

 Demand and capital investments

-The responses to the latest BOTS suggest that businesses in the Fourth District were generally optimistic, with 47 percent experiencing demand increases over the past six months and 53 percent anticipating growth in the coming six months.
-Overall, capital investments remained stable, with most firms reporting no changes in the previous or coming six months.
+The responses to the latest BOTS suggest that businesses in the Fourth District were generally optimistic, with 47 percent experiencing demand increases over the past six months and 56 percent anticipating growth in the coming six months.
+Overall, capital investments remained stable, with most firms reporting no changes in the previous six months and expecting no changes in the coming six months.

 Employment and wages